How To Be More Confident: Can Exercise Help? – SWEAT

 You’re almost there.

-If it’s a goal of yours to improve your mind-body connection, training styles like yoga, Pilates and strength training are great options, or for a program that combines strength training with elements of mindfulness, Kelsey Wells’ Redefine Fitness program is an amazing place to start.
+If it’s a goal of yours to improve your mind-body connection, training styles like yoga, mobility training, Pilates and strength training are great options.
+For a program that combines strength training with elements of mindfulness, Kelsey Wells’ Redefine Fitness program is an amazing place to start.

 Better body image

-Although here at Sweat we know there are so many other meaningful and motivating reasons to exercise beyond how you feel about your body, we know this can be a big motivator for some, and seeing physical changes can provide a sense of accomplishment and increased confidence.
+Although here at Sweat we know there are so many other meaningful and motivating reasons to exercise beyond how your body looks, feeling happy within your skin is a powerful motivator for some, and research has shown that regular exercise can promote healthy and positive body image.

 According to Gallup and data from over 80,000 interviews with adults in the US, those who report exercising for 30 minutes every day in a week feel best about their physical appearance, while those who exercise no more than once per week feel the worst.
 Start small, as each additional day of movement is associated with a small improvement.